MBadriNarayanan/YoloV3ForCustomDataset/README.md

 * max_batches : Double or triple total number of iterations inside cfg file for training.
 Don't forget also to update parameter steps giving 80% and 90% accordingly.

 * Increase total number of labelled images in dataset.
 As well as, add empty images without any needed objects.

+# Section 7 : PyQt user Interface

+* Activate you environment and install PyQt using pip install PyQt5
+* Verify using the following commands
+ * python
+ * from PyQt5.Qt import PYQT_VERSION_STR
+ * print(PYQT_VERSION_STR)
+* Exit the python shell and check if Qt designer is installed by typing the following command : designer